eitanyaffe/PolyPanner/README.md

 The standard PolyPanner workflow is detailed below.
 The syntax of PolyPanner commands and utility scripts, including user-defined parameters, is documented [here](docs/syntax.md).

-PolyPanner uses an intermediate binary represention of mapped reads, which we call a POP format.
-Users do interact directly with POP files, but instead, the PolyPanner program generates these files from mapped reads and outputs dynamic variants in a tab-delimited format.
+PolyPanner uses an intermediate binary representation of mapped reads, referred to as the POP format.
+Users do not interact directly with POP files; instead, PolyPanner generates these files from mapped reads and outputs dynamic variants in a tab-delimited format.

 ### 1. Input